Trinity Physicist Finds New Way to Pack Spheres Efficiently

-The theoretical study, which was recently reported in the journal Physical Review E, could have a number of practical applications on both the macro and the nano scale.
+The theoretical study, which was recently reported in the journal Physical Review E and featured in ScienceNow of Science Magazine, could have a number of practical applications on both the macro and the nano scale.
 Microfluidics researchers could benefit from the research when they are packing drug-delivery bubbles into tiny capillary tubes, material scientists could benefit when creating multi-walled nanotubes with nanospheres inside, and manufacturers when looking for more efficient shipping options for virtually anything spherical.

 Follow up work in the Foams and Complex Systems research group includes experiments with ball bearings and soap bubbles.
-The group has recently attracted international attention for the solution of another packing problem, namely the laboratory realisation of the Weaire-Phelan structure which is famed for being the architectural design of the Beijings National Aquatics Centre.
+The group has recently attracted international attention for the solution of another packing problem, namely the laboratory realisation of the Weaire-Phelan structure which is famed for being the architectural design of the Beijing’s National Aquatics Centre.
 Chan hopes that his spiral-like sphere packing will one day be also employed in architecture.
+Chan will present his work in an upcoming seminar in NUI Maynooth (2pm, 4th May 2012; Venue: Hall C, Arts Bloc, North Campus).